 " These were collected by Vic Cox throughout his time spent exploring the coastline of the west Kimberley.
 Many of these tools were identified by place names that were familiar to Breckon and she knew that these were objects of significance; objects that had been collected and relocated.
 They had been taken from their homes, from their keeping places."

-This exhibition presents the Worrorra stone tools collected by Kimberley bushman VIc Cox and asks the question If a stone tool is found what should you do?
+This exhibition presents the Worrorra stone tools collected by Kimberley bushman Vic Cox and asks the question If a stone tool is found what you should do?

 Vic Cox loved the Kimberley coast and had respect for Worrorra Country and friendships with Worrorra people.
-Vic's story is his own and these tools whether found, traded or gifted came to live on his old bush block, discovered and returned to their custodians and now a catalyst for voicing a simple but important message " Leave it as it is".
+Vic's story is his own and these tools whether found, traded or gifted came to live on his old bush block, discovered and returned to their custodians and now a catalyst for voicing a simple but important message " Leave it as it is."

 Supported by Culture and the Arts WA.
 Early development supported by Country Arts WA